 When repairs were made to the water tower in 1991, Pennock was commissioned to replace the flaking, faded mural with an updated creation.
 Thus the Jornada del Muerto mural was transformed into La Entrada.
 In its present state, the mural shows Don Juan de Onate leading a procession of European settlers on horses and mules riding into the American southwest.

 Sage Advice: All of the water tanks are behind barbed wire-topped fencing, and many have posted no trespassing signs that keep the public from getting too close.
-Be mindful of these barriers as you tour the water tanks.
+Be mindful of these barriers as you tour these impressive outdoor murals.

 3. Agua Fria Water Tank Mural